RizqiPangestu/Backend-Test/README.md

 3. Install mysql.
 If you use ubuntu, follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04).
 Follow the instruction and create `root` as admin and `password` as password

 4. Get Started by running `node --experimental-worker main.js | pino-pretty`.
-It will bring you to homepage.
+It will bring you to homepage, make sure the `homepage.html` from action has same port as in `.env`.
 You can find movie poster url by typing it's title. `pino-pretty` used for request logging on your console.

 Note : This application just can running on localhost for now.
 Enjoy:)